allanaaa/omeka-s-enduser/docs/sites/site_theme.md

 ![Theme tab with Center Row as the current theme](../sites/sitesfiles/sitetheme_tab.png)

 Below the current theme are tiles for all other installed themes.
 The tiles have a small image of the theme in action, the theme name and version, and a link to the creator of the theme.

-To switch themes, click on the theme which you want to use.
+To switch themes, click on the theme you want to use.
 It will highlight slightly in gray, with a checkbox in the lower right-hand corner of the theme tile.

 ![A selected theme showing the highlight and checkmark](../sites/sitesfiles/sites_themeselect.png)